 - Coverage begins at the actual start of a trip, whether it is from the traveler's regular place of employment, home, or other location.
 It terminates when the traveler reaches either home or office.
 Expenses for spouses and/or dependents are personal expenses and are not reimbursable.

-- NACUBO requires that requests for reimbursement to individuals be substantiated with original receipts or copies for all expenditures.
-Original receipts are the preferred form of support.
+- NACUBO requires that requests for reimbursement to individuals be substantiated with copies of original receipts for all expenditures.
 Original or copied invoices and receipts must not be altered.
 For online purchases, a print of the confirmation screen or email acknowledgement is acceptable.

 - Requests for reimbursement must be submitted on the NACUBO Expense Report form within thirty (30) days of the event for which reimbursable expenses were incurred.

 - NACUBO reimburses economy class fares plus baggage fees and fees for advance seat selection.
-Any costs related to premium seating (first class, exit row, economy plus) are the responsibility of the traveler.
+Any costs related to premium seating (first class, business class, exit row, economy plus, premium economy) are the responsibility of the traveler.
 It is suggested that reservations be made through your own travel agency or booked online to obtain the most economical coach fares.